mattjm/nhsound/README.md

 This document is intended to help people who are not audio engineers operate a small soundboard in a very specific venue.
 The author is not an audio engineer.
-This document should be considered a technically correct "soundboard bible"
+This document should NOT be considered a technically correct "soundboard bible"

 # Terminology: